 Pennsylvania residents have the option to buy limited or full tort insurance.
 If you have limited tort insurance, there are restrictions on when you can seek compensation for non-economic harm—like pain and suffering—in a lawsuit against a negligent driver.
 However, our law firm is known for recovering significant non-economic damages for people with limited tort.

 If you have full tort insurance, you can pursue compensation for both economic and non-economic harm, as long as you adhere to the two-year filing deadline established under 42 Pennsylvania Consolidated Statutes §5524.
 There may be an exception to this rule if you did not learn that you sustained a serious injury until a later date.
-An injury lawyer at Ostroff Injury Law can explain more about your filing deadline in our free consultation.
+An injury lawyer at Ostroff Godshall Injury and Accident Lawyers can explain more about your filing deadline in our free consultation.
 No matter what type of insurance you have, an experienced lawyer in Norristown can help you recover full compensation in your car accident claim.